Felipehonorato1/NaturalLanguageProcessing/README.md

 - Explore machine learning methods in sentiment analysis.
 - Build a speech tagging model.

-## :computer :Computing with Natural Language:
+## :computer: Computing with Natural Language:
 - Learn advanced techniques like word embeddings, deep learning attention, and more.
 - Build a machine translation model using recurrent neural network architectures.